nicholascomuni/r2challenge/README.md

 Tracking (params / metrics / artifacts) and the Model Registry are both needed by the brief, and MLflow provides both in one tool, runs entirely locally (file-based backend, no cloud dependency), and is the de-facto standard so the workflow generalizes to a real deployment.

-### Critical data finding: feature scale mismatch between train and batch data

-`features_train.parquet` is **row-wise max-normalized**: every training row's maximum feature value is exactly `1.0`.
-The batch feature files contain **raw, unbounded transaction counts** (values up to ~30,000).
-Feeding batch data to the model without correcting for this would silently produce near-meaningless probabilities, since the model only ever saw inputs in `[0, 1]` during training.

-`batch_predict.py`, `evaluate.py`, and `monitor.py` all apply the same row-wise max-rescaling before calling the model (see `normalize_feature_scale`).
-This was verified by reproducing the exact training-data normalization on a few batch rows and confirming the resulting distribution matches.

-### Column name normalization

-Batch feature files use `merchant_id`; label files use `MERCHANT_ID`.
-Both are normalized to `merchant_id` on load so batches, predictions, and labels join cleanly.

-### Loading the model: native XGBoost flavor, not pyfunc

-All scripts load the registered model with `mlflow.xgboost.load_model("models:/churn_model/@champion")` and call `.predict_proba()` directly.
-We deliberately avoid `mlflow.pyfunc.load_model(...).predict()`: for an `XGBClassifier` logged via `mlflow.xgboost.log_model`, the pyfunc wrapper's `predict()` returns **hard class labels (0/1)**, not probabilities — it silently calls `.predict()`, not `.predict_proba()`.
-Since the brief explicitly asks for raw churn probabilities, using pyfunc would have quietly produced wrong outputs.
-The model is still loaded by name and alias from the registry either way, so traceability is unaffected.

-### Partial label coverage

-Batch label files cover ~97 % of the corresponding feature rows.
-Performance metrics (AUC / Precision / Recall) are computed on an inner join between predictions and available labels — `label_coverage` is reported alongside the metrics so a drop in coverage is itself visible, since it could mask a deteriorating evaluation sample.

 ---

 ## Model Selection